bagustris/Efficient-GAN-Anomaly-Detection/README.md

 To reproduce the results of the paper, please use w=0.1 (as in the original AnoGAN paper which gives a weight of 0.1 to the discriminator loss), d=1 for the feature matching loss.

 ## Updates:
+- 2023/04/19: need to upgrade `setuptools` for conda env
 - 2022/09/08: tested on Ubuntu 20.04, python 3.8.
 RTX3090, it works!